-Once you’ve removed the clutter, a professional stager will help fill in the space with right-sized furniture and fresh decor that is appealing to the broadest set of buyers.
-Whether it’s bright throw pillows to cheer up a neutral-colored living room, a large piece of art to replace a cluttered gallery wall, or a bowl of fruit on the kitchen table, staging can make a big difference in the overall feel of your house.
+A professional stager will help fill in the space with right-sized furniture and fresh decor that is appealing to the broadest set of buyers.
+They might select bright throw pillows to cheer up a neutral-colored living room.
+Or a large piece of art to replace a cluttered gallery wall, or a bowl of fruit on the kitchen table.
+Staging can make a big difference in the overall feel of your house.
 Even small changes such as fresh bedding and towels can pack a big punch!

 But, do buyers really care about staging?